pombase/website/src/docs/datasets/ai_and_ml_training_datasets.md

    small-scale, hypothesis-driven publications, and it **excludes data from high-throughput datasets**.

- * For publications with comments, not every annotation has a “text span” comment.
-We have included all annotations from any publication with any comments in these files.
+ * We have included all annotations from any publication in these files.
+We have not captured 'Text Span' or figure number for every single annotation.

  * **GO Annotation:**  Although we curate redundant annotations to demonstrate reproducibility, we do not typically re-curate